CumulusNetworks/docs/content/cumulus-linux-43/Monitoring-and-Troubleshooting/Monitoring-System-Hardware/Troubleshoot-Layer-1.md

       Troubleshooting Info: No issue was observed.
 ```

-Working from top to bottom of the `l1-show` output on both sides, ask these questions:
+Working from top to bottom of the `l1-show` output on both sides of the link, ask the questions listed below.

-For Module Info:
+#### Troubleshoot Module Info

 - Does the module vendor name and vendor PN match the module that you believe is installed?
 That is, are you looking at the right link?
 Is the right module installed?
-- Does the module Type match the technology that you believe the link is?
-I.e if you have a 100G DAC installed, is the 'Type: 100G-CR4'?
+- Does the module type match the technology that you believe the link is?
+For example, if you have a 100G DAC installed, do you see *Type: 100G-CR4*?
 - Do both sides agree on the technology being used?

-For Configured State:
+#### Troubleshoot Configured State

 - Admin: Is the link *Admin Up*?
--  Speed: 25G: Is the configured speed correct?
+- Speed: Is the configured speed correct?
 - MTU: Does the MTU match on both sides?
 Note that an MTU mismatch won't prevent the link from coming up, but it does affect traffic forwarding.
 - Autoneg: Does this match what is expected?
-See the {{<link url="#autonegotiation" text="Autonegotiation">}} section above for more detail.
+See the {{<link url="#autonegotiation" text="Autonegotiation">}} section above for details.
-      FEC:
+- FEC: Is the FEC setting correct?
+See the {{<link url="#fec" text="FEC">}} section above for details.

+#### General Troubleshooting Steps

 1. Collect `l1-show <swp>` for the module on both ends of the link.
-If l1-show is not supported, then collect a
-    cl-support on both sides with the module installed and admin up - any troubleshooting and bug filing will need some
+If `l1-show` is not supported, then collect a cl-support on both sides with the module installed and admin up - any troubleshooting and bug filing will need some base information.
-    base information.
    - The files that you will be using the most: Support/ethtool.module, Support/portmap, Support/portstat, Support/port.all, Support/ethtool.fec, Support/ethtool.link
-        - Identify the module with the issue in ethtool.module.
-Google the 'Vendor PN' field and get the Vendors data sheet
+     - Identify the module with the issue in `ethtool.module`.
+Search the internet for the value in the *Vendor PN* field and get the vendor's data sheet.
      - Get the hardware port mapping from portmap.
 You must have this to find the correct lines in portstat and portmap
      - Find the hardware port entry in portstat and port.all (using portmap table)
-        - Find the Transceiver type that this module is claimed to be by the manufacturer (See 1.b.
+     - Find the transceiver type that this module is claimed to be by the manufacturer (See 1.b.
 Google 'Vendor PN')
-    2. Verify Correct Transceiver codes in these places:
+2. Verify correct transceiver codes in these places:
-        - `ethtool -m <swp>`: The 'Transceiver type' that has the text 'Ethernet' should identify the Vendor's programmed type and the type of module the datasheet states  Note that 10G and 40G DACs often do not use this field.
+   - `ethtool -m <swp>`: The `Transceiver type` field that has the text *Ethernet* should identify the vendor's programmed type and the type of module the datasheet states.
+Note that 10G and 40G DACs often do not use this field.
-        - Find the transceiver in the map of Transceiver types to see if the next items match:
+   - Find the transceiver in the map of transceiver types to see if the next items match:
-        - Check the 'Interface' column in the portstat file - it should match the value in ethtool -m Transceiver type
+   - Check the `Interface` column in the `portstat` file.
+It should match the value in the `Transceiver type` field when you run `ethtool -m`.
-        - `/cumulus/switchd/config/interface/<swp>/interface_mode` - should match the interface_mode in the map table
+   - `/cumulus/switchd/config/interface/<swp>/interface_mode` should match the `interface_mode` in the map table.
-        - `/cumulus/switchd/config/interface/<swp>/ethtool_mode`.  - should match the ethtool_mode in the map table
+   - `/cumulus/switchd/config/interface/<swp>/ethtool_mode` should match the `ethtool_mode` in the map table.
    - if not correct, try an override in `/etc/cumulus/portwd.conf`.
 For now, search Zendesk on how.
 TODO:  quick guide to an override file
-    3. Verify RX and TX:  Note that l1-show provides all this information:
+3. Verify RX and TX: Note that `l1-show` provides all this information:

-        `ethtool -m <swp>`  DOM output good (if supported, only applies to optical modules not copper) .
+        `ethtool -m <swp>`  DOM output good (if supported, only applies to optical modules not copper).
 This tells if the module thinks it is RX/TX

         SFP:
                 Optical diagnostics support               : Yes